Thank you for reading our post, please rate this article at the end.

 - Standard bathroom with a shower and toilet.

-The 2014 Starcraft AR-One M-14RB has a nearly identical layout to that of the Jay Flight Swift SLX travel trailer we’ve just overviewed, but there are a few crucial differences between the RVs to be noted.
+The 2014 Starcraft AR-One M-14RB has a nearly identical layout to the Jay Flight Swift SLX travel trailer we just reviewed, but there are a few crucial differences between the RVs.

-While sized roughly the same, this RV is beefier.
-It weighs about 100 pounds heavier than the Jayco trailer and can carry about 160 pounds more.
-These are seemingly small numbers, but they are actually quite significant given this RV’s size.
+Although roughly the same size, this RV is beefier.
+It weighs about 100 pounds more than the Jayco trailer and can carry about 160 pounds more.
+These numbers may seem small, but they are significant given this RV’s size.

 4. 2013 Sportsmen Classic M-13FK